Getting Started

 A group of four nursing students posing for a candid photo

 In order to be admitted to the Associate Degree in Nursing program students must complete an application during the annual application period.
 Students must complete both a Santa Rosa Junior College admission application and a separate application to the nursing program.
-Please carefully read this page before completing the application for the ADN program.
-Students interested in applying for the ADN program should also read the Frequently Asked Questions and plan to attend a pre-nursing workshop.
-For information about dates and times for the pre-nursing workshop can be obtained by visiting the Counseling Department.
-Please carefully read the information on our webpage, including the FAQS, before emailing questions to department staff.
+Please carefully read the application for the ADN program.
+Students interested in applying for the ADN program should also read the Frequently Asked Questions and plan to attend a pre-nursing workshop (see Counseling, below) Please carefully read the information on our webpage, including the FAQS, before emailing questions to department staff.

 Deadlines

 Program applications are available beginning October 2nd of each year; please do not use an application from before that date to apply in the current application cycle.
 The complete application packet is due to Health Sciences Department no later 5:00 pm PST on the due date printed on the application, February 7th.
-The Health Sciences Department must receive all official transcripts with the application.
+The Health Sciences Department must receive all official transcripts, COVID documentation, and a copy of the applicant's official TEAS score with the application.
 Incomplete applications will not be accepted.
-The Health Sciences Admissions and Records Technician can look up SRJC fall grades, if needed.

 General Qualifications